kylemathenia/Rock-Climbing-Rope-Drag-Simulator/README.md

 # Rock-Climbing-Rope-Drag-Simulator

-Find simulated rope drag for rock climbing routes on a vertical walls.
+Find the simulated rope drag for rock climbing routes on a vertical walls.

 To download the executable app and learn more about the program go to: https://sites.google.com/view/relativelyrad/rope-drag-simulation/motivation-methods